Michał Janota

-Michał Janota ([ˈmixaw jaˈnɔta]; born 29 July 1990 in Gubin) is a Polish professional footballer who plays as a winger for Podbeskidzie in the I liga.
+Michał Janota ([ˈmixaw jaˈnɔta]; born 29 July 1990) is a Polish professional footballer who plays as an attacking midfielder for IV liga Masovia club Mazovia Mińsk Mazowiecki.

 Club career

-Janota joined Feyenoord in 2006 from UKP Zielona Góra.
+Janota was born in Gubin.
+He joined Feyenoord in 2006 from UKP Zielona Góra.
 He made his debut for Feyenoord on 23 August 2008, coming on as a substitute against PSV Eindhoven in the Dutch Super Cup.
 His first appearance in the Eredivisie came on 31 August as a substitution against Heracles Almelo.
 He got on the scoresheet for the first time on 24 September with a brace against TOP Oss in the KNVB Cup.

 In July 2009, he joined Excelsior on loan in the Eerste Divisie.
 In June 2010, Janota left Feyenoord on a free transfer and signed a two-year contract with Eerste Divisie side Go Ahead Eagles, with an option for a third year.
 The team reached the 2010–11 promotion playoffs but dropped out in the first round.

-On 18 June 2012 Janota signed a one-year contract with Polish Ekstraklasa side Korona Kielce, with an option for further two years.
+On 18 June 2012, Janota signed a one-year contract with Polish Ekstraklasa side Korona Kielce, with an option for further two years.

 In 2018, he signed for Arka Gdynia.

 In December 2020, Janota joined Australian A-League club Central Coast Mariners as a foreign player.

 In August 2021, Janota returned to Poland, signing a two-year contract with I liga club Podbeskidzie.
+On 12 October 2023, whilst acting as the club captain, he was demoted to the reserves team for 'disciplinary reasons'.
+Six days later, he left Podbeskidzie by mutual consent.